mathiasertl/django-ca/docs/source/changelog/TBR_3.1.0.rst

 Models and database support
 ***************************

+* Cleaned up QuerySEt methods to ensure consistency and more readable code.
+QuerySet methods are now documented in the :doc:`model reference </python/models>`.
 * Removed initial set of migrations, squashed migrations where added in ``django-ca==2.3.0``.
 * Reduced the maximum length for the name of certificate authorities to 255, from 256.
 The field is indexed and MariaDB does not allow an index with a length greater then 255 characters.